lambdaAgent/cute-js/README.md

-This Library some common helpful tools.
+This Library contains some common helpful tools that I use the most as web developer.

 ### 1.Deep Clone Object
 This function will clone an object, a very simple and fast immutability function.